 4. – Non Functioning Blower Motor

 If the blower motor on the air handler is not operating, then you have refrigerant running through the lines not able to absorb any heat from the space that is supposed to be being cooled.
 There are several reasons why blower motors failed depending on whether they are variable speed, constant or communicating, so this again is up to a qualified air conditioning technician to determine.
+This may be one of the more expensive hvac repairs to fix a frozen central air conditioner.

 5. – Low Ambient Temps

 There is no set temperature at which coils will start to freeze up as different manufacturers design the coils to cool at a certain temperature.
 But a good rule of thumb is don’t try to cool the home below 72 degrees.
 If it’s below 70 degrees Fahrenheit outside, don’t even try to bump the thermostat down.
 Even though the unit may not freeze up, that coil is getting too cold and you risk sending liquid refrigerant back to the compressor, which is a bad thing.
+This is a very easy fix to stop your central air conditioner freezing up, don’t set the thermostat too low when its not that hot outside.

 6. – Pitted Contactor on Condensing Unit